MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/policies-cloud-discovery.md

 5. Optional: Leverage [Cloud App Security native integrations](set-up-cloud-discovery.md) with Secure Web Gateways to block app access.

-## Detect lack of migration to business-ready apps
+## Detect use of unsanctioned business apps

 You can detect when your employees continue to use unsanctioned apps as a replacement for approved business-ready apps.